Freely adding one layer of quantifiers to a Boolean doctrine: Characterization of classes of universally valid formulas

 \subsection{Filters and ideals generated}

 In this subsection, we investigate universal filters and ideals generated by families of formulas.
 In particular, we will characterize when the universal filter $F$ generated by a family $A$ intersects the universal ideal $I$ generated by a family $B$.
-This is important because, roughly speaking, if we think of the formulas in $A$ as formulas whose universal closure is ``true'' and the ones in $B$ as formulas whose universal closure is ``false'', the condition $F \cap I \neq \varnothing$ amounts to consistency.
+This is important because, roughly speaking, thinking the formulas in $A$ as formulas whose universal closure is ``true'' and those in $B$ as formulas whose universal closure is ``false'', the condition $F \cap I \neq \varnothing$ amounts to inconsistency.

-Given a Boolean doctrine $\P \colon \C\op \to \BA$, and a family $A = (A_X)_{X \in \C}$ with $A_X \subseteq \P(X)$, we define the \emph{universal filter generated by $A$} as the smallest universal filter containing $A$; this is well defined because an arbitrary componentwise intersection of universal filters is a universal filter.
+For a Boolean doctrine $\P \colon \C\op \to \BA$ and a family $A = (A_X)_{X \in \C}$ with $A_X \subseteq \P(X)$, we define the \emph{universal filter generated by $A$} as the smallest universal filter containing $A$; this is well defined since an arbitrary componentwise intersection of universal filters is a universal filter.
 The \emph{universal ideal generated by $A$} is defined analogously.